paulcushing/whatgodsays/README.md

-# WhoAmI
+# What God Says About You

-A simple app for reminding you who Jesus says that you are, when you're following Him.
+[WhatGodSaysAbout.Me](https://whatgodsaysabout.me) is a simple app for reminding you who Jesus says that you are, when you're following Him.
 Created using NextJS.

 ## Contribute